 The market approach is based on the underlying theme that the wider market has already done the work of valuing companies and businesses of all kinds, using all the information available, so the valuer simply needs to find a quoted company (or a company that has been sold) that is the same as the company being valued, and then use its quoted valuation (or the sale price) as the value of the subject company.

 In reality, of course, no two companies are identical, so there is a never a quoted company, or a company that has been sold, that is an identical twin of the company or business being valued.
-The valuer, therefore, seeks ‘comparables’, companies that are similar enough to the entity being valued to allow for meaningful comparison, in the knowledge that adjustments may need to be made to take account of the differences between the entity and the comparables.
-This gives rise to the two forms of the market approach:
+The valuer, therefore, seeks ‘comparables’ companies that are similar enough to the entity being valued to allow for meaningful comparison, in the knowledge that adjustments may be needed to take account of the differences between the entity and the comparables.
+This gives rise to the two forms of market approach:

 - trading comparables, based on contemporaneous quoted share prices of comparable companies; and

 - transaction comparables, based on the sales prices of comparable companies that have been sold and acquired around the time of the subject valuation.